 Still suffering from the effects of Prometheus' chemical, Plastic Man is attacked by the Black Lantern Vibe, who rips out his heart.
 Despite this fatal wound, Plastic Man survives the attack, and is later sent to STAR Labs for treatment

 Plastic Man later returns to the League apparently cured of both the effects of the chemicals and the loss of his heart.
 He joins the team in attempting to track Maxwell Lord, and later joins the team on its trip to Hell, where he fights Geryon alongside Batman.
 He becomes possessed by Dante's mask, and when the League manages to remove it from him he is apparently incinerated, though he is later revealed to have merely been transported to another dimension by Zauriel.
+He made a brief appearance in Justice League #27 forever evil tie-in

 Justice League International